 Visit the reconstructed 18th-century Fortress of Louisbourg before docking in the village of Baddeck, where Alexander Graham Bell, a founding member of the National Geographic Society, built his summer home and conducted much of his research.
-Enjoy an optional “white glove” tour of the Bell Museum with the opportunity to see historic artifacts not otherwise available to the public.
+Enjoy a guided tour of the Bell Museum and have the opportunity to see historic artifacts not otherwise available to the public.
 Today we also visit the reconstructed Fortress of Louisbourg, an 18th-century fort where the British and the French fought.
-National Geographic Explorer (B,L,D)
+(B,L,D)

 A cluster of wispy islands isolated in the Gulf of